A Blog from the Top of the World, Ish

-For many years I was one of those, “Feed me on Sunday Preacher” parishioners, relying on a pastor to expand on the bible once weekly, while my own bible gathered more dust than a Liberal’s book on ethical standards.
+For many years I was one of those, “Feed me on Sunday Preacher” parishioners, relying on a pastor to expound on the bible once weekly, while my own bible gathered more dust than a Liberal’s book on ethics and morality.
 I hadn’t refused to read the bible, but I had not been purposeful about ingesting the word of God either.
-I found a few scriptures on the importance and purpose of studying God’s word as a someone who calls themself a Christian.
+I found a few scriptures on the importance and purpose of studying God’s word, as someone who calls himself a Christian.

 2 Timothy 3:16-17 - All scripture given by inspiration of God, and profitable for doctrine, for reproof, for correction, for instruction in righteousness